arc sandbox

 Flags

-The following variables can be set on the command line when running arc sandbox.
-Other variables will be ignored by Sandbox.
+The following variables can be set on the command line when running arc sandbox:

 • ARC_ENV - testing|staging|production